What are the most frequent mistakes landlords make when evicting tenants?

 Does the amount of late rent need to be included in the Eviction Notice or eviction filing?

-To learn more about what you need to do to avoid these common mistakes or to get help evicting a tenant, ask a lawyer.
+To learn more about avoiding common eviction mistakes or to get help evicting a tenant, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.